Including details on how to urgently renew your claim

 - Children's education

 Parents with children staying on at school to take A-levels, starting further education, or taking approved training courses must tell HM Revenue & Customs (HMRC) what they're doing or risk losing out on child tax credits (and child benefit too).
-This is because when a 16-year-old finishes their GCSEs, the taxman assumes they have left to join the world of work.
+This is because when a 16-year-old finishes their GCSEs, the taxman assumes they have left education to join the world of work.